microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 # Shared Tree Storage

-> Items in a `code block` are elaborated upon in the Glossary at the end of this document.
+> Note: Items in a `code block` are elaborated upon in the Glossary at the end of this document.

+## Overview

 This document discusses plans and options for serializing the SharedTree data structure.
-It is important to establish that the SharedTree needs to be able to represent _very large documents_ (documents a terabyte in size, or more, are on the table).
+The design is motivated by SharedTree's scalability needs; a SharedTree needs to be able to hold _very_ large documents (documents on the order of terabytes are a requirement).
 There is therefore significant complexity introduced to many of the storage approaches in order to make this kind of scalability possible.
 The data that needs to be stored in order to fully capture the state of the tree is as follows:

 1. The nodes in the tree.
 This includes any metadata or attributes associated with each node (e.g. schema type, identity label) as well as the data payload of the node (e.g. its "value", if it has one)
 2. The child/parent relationships between the nodes in the tree.